roboapex/roboapex-help/README.md

 - What change did you make that caused the problem?
 Maybe you clicked a button?
 Maybe you deleted a file?

 - Which lesson is this question from?
 Or is it while you're experimenting and trying your own things out?

+- Ensure that it's categorized properly, iOS questions should be categorised as iOS, Android questions should be categorized as Android.